-GOOD IN BED was optioned by HBO in 2002, in development for two years, and now…not so much.
-It continues to make the rounds in Hollywood, where they are all big huge fans of plus-size leading ladies.
+GOOD IN BED was optioned by HBO in 2002, in development for two years, and now... not so much.
+It continues to make the rounds in Hollywood, where they are all big fans of plus-size leading ladies.
 Seriously.
 Big fans.
-Huge.
-The only obstacle is that, in order to come up with someone even remotely the right size, they’d have to staple both Olsen twins to Blake Lively.
-So…if there’s any news on the GOOD IN BED on TV or film front, you’ll read it here.
+Huge. the only obstacle is that, in order to come up with someone even remotely the right size, they'd have to staple both Olsen twins to Blake Lively.
+So... if there's any news on the GOOD IN BED on TV or film front, you'll read it here.

-For the most part, they are, and they’re in the neighborhoods I write about.
-If you’ve got a question about how to find a specific place, email me and ask…but, for starters, the Reading Terminal Market is at 11th and Filbert, the Morning Glory Diner is at 10th and Fitzwater (I also love Sabrina’s, at Ninth and Christian).
+For the most part, the parks and shops and restaurants that I mention in my books are real.
+If you've got a question about how to find a specific place, email me or tweet at me and ask... but, for starters, the Reading Terminal Market is at 11th and Filbert, the Morning Glory Diner is at 10th and Fitzwater (I also love Sabrina's, at 9th and Christian).

 Was the movie “In Her Shoes” based on your book?